Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-But in the case of 1 X any number. i.e 1 row matrix is different from what I expected about the shape of matrix like the following.
+But in the case of 1 X N matrix. i.e. 1 row matrix is different from what I expected about the shape of matrix like the following.

 $$
 a = \begin{bmatrix}